Frequently Asked Questions

 Drone photography is prohibited without the appropriate permit.
 Security stewards at the festival will intervene in the event of any unauthorised flying of drones in the area.

-Why does the festival last only five days?
+Why doesn’t the festival last longer?

 Lux Helsinki is not an exhibition but a light festival that brightens up the city.
 The important thing about Lux Helsinki is the festival-like, community atmosphere created by the people who fill the city centre.
 The current length of the festival means that we can acquire the present number of works each year, as, for example, a relatively small part of the budget is spent on guarding the works.